robwoodford/SEC-Card-Game/README.md

 - change the representation of heat_air in the master spreadsheet, get cards 44 and 45 marked properly for heat_people.
 - do the Excel fix to replace formulae with values automatically in the python, it's too painful this way.
 - ideally, make the site build automatic
 - discuss how to make it not a techy job to update the toolkit - spreadsheet is OK, but how do they change the markdown and static page structure?
+For individual pages, use https://www.writage.com/?
 - check for/remove extraneous header material in markdown files
 - make the css more rational